Ohio Osteopathic Association Awards

 During his career, he served as chief of staff at Doctors Hospital, medical director at a nursing home, Board member for Peer Review Systems, member of the Columbus Board of Health for 16 years and Board President for three terms, and a clinical professor for Ohio University College of Osteopathic Medicine.
 He was active in organized medicine, chairing numerous committees, and serving as president of the Columbus Osteopathic Association.
-He continued his service as a trustee of the Osteopathic Heritage Foundation for many years.
+He continued his service as a member of the Osteopathic Heritage Foundation Board for many years.

 Dr. Eckert cared for thousands and counseled hundreds on subjects ranging from community health, education, the practice of family medicine, professional politics, to life in general.
 And, most importantly, he was a friend to all those who had the privilege to know him.
-Though the Mentor of the Year award, his dedication will be remembered, treasured, and appreciated for many years to come.
+Through the Mentor of the Year award, his dedication will be remembered, treasured, and appreciated for many years to come.

 In 2015, the OOA Board of Trustees established the Legacy Award to recognize the first recipient--OOA Executive Director Jon F. Wills.
 Throughout his 40+ years at the OOA, Wills has worked to advance the osteopathic profession in Ohio.

 Legacy Award Recipients

 2015 Jon F. Wills

 2016 Richard A. Vincent, MBA, president, Osteopathic Heritage Foundations